-Free, Prior and Informed Consent (FPIC): The collective right to give or withhold free, prior and informed consent, which applies to all activities, projects, legislative or administrative measures and policies that take place in or impact the lands, territories, resources or otherwise affect the livelihoods of indigenous peoples20.
+Free, Prior and Informed Consent (FPIC): The collective right to give or withhold free, prior and informed consent, which applies to all activities, projects, legislative or administrative measures and policies that take place in or impact the lands, territories, resources or otherwise affect the livelihoods of indigenous peoples.
 Free, prior and informed consent is founded in the rights articulated in the UN Declaration on the Rights of Indigenous Peoples and further elaborated by the International Workshop on Methodologies Regarding Free Prior and Informed Consent.
-Please see the draft UN-REDD Programme Guidelines for Seeking the Free, Prior, and Informed Consent of Indigenous Peoples and other Forest Dependent Communities for further information.
+Please see the draft UN-REDD Programme Guidelines for Seeking the Free, Prior, and Informed Consent of Indigenous Peoples and other Forest Dependent Communities (hyperlink to document will be added) for further information.

 Full and effective participation: Meaningful influence of all relevant stakeholder groups who want to be involved throughout the process, and includes consultations and free, prior and informed consent'.
-Guidance on full and effective participation is provided by the UN-REDD Programme and FCPF Guidelines on Stakeholder Engagement in REDD+.
+Guidance on full and effective participation is provided by <a href="https://example.com/the-unitarian-release-stakeholder-s